-A similar change-of-variable has been explored in the context of offline RL \citep{dualdice, algaedice} and imitation learning \citep{valuedice, OPOLO}; we may call those methods the DICE \citep{rl-fenchel-rockafellar} family.
-The major pain point of DICE-like methods is that they require samples from the initial state distribution $\rho^{0}(s)$ \citep{iq-learn}.
-Here, the following lemma shows that in the goal-conditioned case, we can use arbitrary offline trajectories to evaluate the expected rewards under goal-conditioned online rollouts: \begin{lemma}[Online-to-offline transformation for goal reaching] Given a goal-conditioned policy\\ $\pi(a\mid s,g)$, its corresponding $Q$-function $Q^{\pi}(s,a,g)$, and arbitrary state-action visitation distribution $\rho_{\mu}(s,a)$ of another policy $\mu(a\mid s)$, the expected temporal difference for online rollouts under $\pi$ is:
+A similar change-of-variable has been explored in the context of offline RL \citep{dualdice, algaedice} and imitation learning \citep{valuedice, OPOLO}, known as the DICE \citep{rl-fenchel-rockafellar} family.
+A major pain point of DICE-like methods is that they require samples from the initial state distribution $\rho^{0}(s)$ \citep{iq-learn}.
+The following lemma shows that in the goal-conditioned case, we can use arbitrary offline trajectories to evaluate the expected rewards under goal-conditioned online rollouts: \begin{lemma}[Online-to-offline transformation for goal reaching] Given a goal-conditioned policy\\ $\pi(a\mid s,g)$, its corresponding $Q$-function $Q^{\pi}(s,a,g)$, and arbitrary state-action visitation distribution $\rho_{\mu}(s,a)$ of another policy $\mu(a\mid s)$, the expected temporal difference for online rollouts under $\pi$ is:

 \end{lemma}